Latest News

 Prof. Con Diaz wins the Computer History Museum Prize

-Con Diaz’s book Software Rights has been announced as the winner of the 2020 Computer History Museum Prize, awarded by the Society for the History of Technology’s Special Interest Group for Computers, Information and Society
+Prof. Con Diaz’s book Software Rights has been announced as the winner of the 2020 Computer History Museum Prize, awarded by the Society for the History of Technology’s Special Interest Group for Computers, Information and Society.

 NEW BOOK: Practices of Speculation, edited by Prof. Colin Milburn and colleagues